Tai-Hsien/MeshSegNet/README.md

 3) random rescaling of each mesh in reasonable ranges.

 In this work, our intraoral scans are stored as VTP (VTK polygonal data) format.
-I have designed a customized simplified package called “*easy\_mesh\_vtk”* for reading and manipulate VTP files.
+To read, write, and manipulate VTP files, we use **vedo**.
 Please refer to
-<https://github.com/Tai-Hsien/easy_mesh_vtk>.
+<https://github.com/marcomusy/vedo>.
 In our work, we have 36 intraoral
-scans, and all of these scans have been downsampled by using “*easy\_mesh\_vtk”* previously.
+scans, and all of these scans have been downsampled previously.
 We use 24 scans as the training set, 6 scans as the validation set, and keep 6 scans as the test set.
 For training and validation sets, each scan (e.g., Sample\_01\_d.vtp) and its flipped (e.g., Sample\_01001\_d.vtp) are augmented 20 times.
 All generated augmented intraoral scans (i.e., training and validation